canonical/k8s-operator/docs/releases/stable/index.md

 [publishing a CI release](https://github.com/charmed-kubernetes/jenkins/releases/new) with a new `1.xx` tag and informing SQA of that tag.
-They will then have the remaining week to test and file bugs so engineering can work towards getting them resolved prior to GA.
+They will then have the remaining week to test and file bugs so engineering can work towards getting them resolved prior to stable release.

 ### CNCF Conformance